 Registrations have now closed.

-The 2020 Canterbury Model EU will simulated discussions taking place at the Council of the European Union, where government ministers from each EU member state meet to discuss, amend and adopt laws and coordinate policies.
+The 2020 Christchurch Model EU will simulated discussions taking place at the Council of the European Union, where government ministers from each EU member state meet to discuss, amend and adopt laws and coordinate policies.
 The ministers have the authority to commit their governments to actions agreed in these meetings.

-The 2020 Canterbury Model EU is entitled:
+The 2020 Christchurch Model EU is entitled:

 United for Climate Action!
 Is the EU on track?